vaibhavkumar11/Movie_Recommender_System/README.md

 #### Step 1 - Scrapping

 The **ml-latest** dataset from MovieLens was used to get user ratings.
 The dataset had alot of movies so I decided to make my own dataset by scrapping IMDB Top 250.
-Movie Name, DIrector, Year , Run Time

-, Stars, Rating, Plot were collected and the collection is in the **movie/data folder**.
+Movie Name, DIrector, Year , Run Time, Stars, Rating, Plot were collected and the collection is in the **movie/data folder**.

 #### Step 2 - Recommending Algos